Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## vNet peering
 - More than 1 virtual network to talk
 - Could be different subscription/tenant that it trusts
-- Regular peering or Global pee
+- Regular peering or Global peering for different regions
+- Different IP ranges
+- Peering virtual networks required on the networks being peered
+-